tonycapone/tonycapone.github.io/content/post/integration-tests-impersonator-pattern.md

 title = "To Mock or Not to Mock: Automated Integration Tests and the Impersonator Pattern"
 +++

-One debate that comes up a lot in teams I've been on in the past is about our "real" our automated tests should be.
+One debate that comes up a lot in teams I've been on in the past is about how "real" our automated tests should be.
 <!--more-->
-Not unit tests; those everyone seems to agree on.
-I'm talking those *other* tests which seem to defy definition, but fall under the various labels of integration/endtoend/functional/acceptance tests.
+Usually we all can agree that we need something more than just unit tests.
+We need a set of tests that exercise our team's code and modules end to end.
+Where the rift emerges is what to do about remote 3rd party APIS.

 The the crux of the debate seems to boil down to this:

-  *We need a set of tests that test our code end to end, BUT how should our automated tests interact with external systems (such as a 3rd party REST API).
+  *How should our automated tests interact with external systems (such as a 3rd party REST API)?
   Should we allow the calls to go through to the real thing, or use a test double?*

 Some of the points that usually come up, all valid: